bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widget-builder.md

 Follow these instructions to install Widget Builder CLI and its dependencies.

-1. In the terminal, clone the [widget-builder](https://github.com/bigcommerce/widget-builder) GitHub repo.
+1. In a terminal, clone the [widget-builder](https://github.com/bigcommerce/widget-builder) GitHub repo.

 2. Navigate to the `widget-builder` directory and install Widget Builder CLI.